manutechwriter/npstest/docs/index.md

 ## :writing_hand: Contribution

+!!! info
+    Find the Edit icon next to [the main title of the document](#metric-net-promoter-score-nps) allowing direct edits on GitHub.

 This project is built using Markdown.
 If you have suggestions, corrections or new content to add, you can follow these steps using GitHub and your command-line interface to contribute:

 1. Fork [this repository](https://github.com/manutechwriter/npstest).